Helen962/Covid-19-Related-News-Reliability-VS-People-s-attitude/README.md

 # STATS170-Project

-* user.csv
-* ML Model.ipynb
-* ModelWithEvaluation.ipynb
-* Visualization.twb
+* user.csv: sample dataset for running the model, Dimensionality: 39805 rows × 12 columns
+* ML Model.ipynb：KNN model and random forest model (OUR MAIN NOTEOOK)
+* ModelWithEvaluation.ipynb: models with evaluation part
+* Visualization.twb: data visualization part with Tableau

 9 features for our models:
 user’s attitude to the news, user’s age, user’s gender, reliability level for the News source, number of coronavirus confirmed case, number of how many years the account has been created, number of users this account is following, number of followers of this account, state name.

+Output for our models:
+Real/Fake

+Steps to run:
+1) change the path of user data
+2) run the model